apollo994/NC_scripts/NCtool_scripts/README.md

 Both ensambl and UCSC genome browsers can be used, the second is recommended since allows to display additional features present in the .wig file.

 If you are not familiar with custom track have a look on the [ensembl](https://www.ensembl.org/info/website/upload/index.html) and [UCSC](https://genome.ucsc.edu/goldenPath/help/customTrack.html) tutorial pages.

+### Bug fix
+Some ANNOVAR formatting rules were not cosidered in `clean_annovar.py` script making incomplete the parsing of variants annotated as:
++ upstream
++ downstream
++ upstream;downstream
+`clean_annovar.py` present on the farm is already fixed.